athammad/athammad/README.md

 My name is Ahmed and I am a Data Scientist, Quantitative Researcher and Program Evaluator.
 I have a PhD in Applied Machine Learning and Econometrics.
 I have been working on data for over 10 years in both the academic and private sectors.
+I am the creator and maintainer of the open-source R library [syntCF](https://github.com/athammad/syntCF) which offers a collection of tools to perform Rigorous causal inference with Machine Learning and time-series data.

 **My fields of interest:**
 - [ ] Program and Policy Evaluation